BPuttfarcken/Twarly_tc_23s/README.md

 The database "WasteCounter" contains information of scanning events.
 ![WasteCounter](https://github.com/BPuttfarcken/Twarly_tc_23s/assets/138579475/42410d3d-be64-456b-946d-32f2f9e1d9e9)

 When a user picks up a digital flyer or business card, the database receives an entry containing all information shown in the picture above.
 The sum of all entries results in the total waste saved counter displayed at the homescreen of the app.
-The indiviual waste saved can be calculated by the sum of all entries with the account specific "userID".
+The individual waste saved can be calculated by the sum of all entries with the account specific "userID".
 Custom functions were used to calculate the sums of the entries.

 Example of custom function code for summing up the individual waste weight saved:
 ![sumUserwasteweight](https://github.com/BPuttfarcken/Twarly_tc_23s/assets/138579475/98162f12-aba1-40c2-8ca1-32f081624a9c)

 ## Scanning

 You can scan QR-Codes with Twarly to pick up flyers and business cards.
 For demo purposes this function is currently set up with a simple if-then logic.
 A connection with a flyer and business card database would be suggested for the development in the future.
 You can also connect with people through scanning their personal QR-code on the homescreen.
 The homescreen QR-code contains information about the unique user ID.
 The QR-code scanner queries the user database.
-The app generates a business card with some of the account information (for example name, e-mail adress, job, ...) if a user ID is scanned.
+The app generates a business card with some of the account information (for example name, e-mail address, job, ...) if a user ID is scanned.

 # Application framework